 If you have trouble following that, then I’d recommend watching the video on how to set up Question UI Response types.
 It is from another area of the platform, but it may help to clarify some of what you see in the above form.

 Once you’ve got the hang of that, you can go through and add as many questions as you’d like.
-When you’re finished, the last step is to switch this template from “Draft” to “Published” which can be done using the blue button on the left hand side of the page.
-This will enable the template for selection within you Job Management record.
+When you’re finished, the last step is to switch this template from “Draft” to “Published” which can be done using the blue button on the left-hand side of the page.
+This will enable the template for selection within your Job Management record.
 This template can be used as many times as you need.
 Below you can see a sample of a finished template.